 Second, we can embrace gender parity governing.
 Iceland is making significant progress in that direction, as are the Nordic countries.
 (Marinósdóttir 2017) Justin Trudeau, the Prime Minister of Canada, is aiming his country there as well.
 Women in many countries are rising up and assuming leadership positions in many human endeavors, including governing.
 A world where women are second-class citizens or worse is a world where male biology, essentially unconstrained by female input, is currently spinning out of sane control, is armed with savagely lethal weapons, and is conflicted about how to conserve and use natural resources.

-If we continue to “do the same thing over and over again,” if too many societies continue to exclude women from leadership, up to and including parity governing that approaches 50/50 partnership, history indicates that we should expect to continue to create dominator, patriarchal, warring societies and the behaviors that characterizes them.
-To make a radical change in how we deal with conflicts and how we apportion resources, empowering women, arguably, isn’t an option.
+If we continue to “do the same thing over and over again,” if too many societies continue to exclude women from leadership, up to and including parity governing that approaches 50/50 partnership, history indicates that we should expect to continue to create dominator, patriarchal, warring societies and the behaviors that characterize them.
+To make a radical change in how we deal with conflicts and how we apportion resources, empowering women arguably isn’t an option.
 It’s a necessity.